Yunasawa-Studio/YNL-General-Toolbox/Editor/Mains/Windows/Animation Repathing/README.md

 > ...
 > ```
 > then you should reload your scene or reenter prefab mode.
 If the error you have is not this, please tell me about it.
+>
+> <b>Be careful when trying to undo after you use automatic features, some of them may cause unexpected errors.
+(This will be fix soon)</b>

 <br>